Acrylic Pour Experience

 Slowly pour your paint cup in a steady stream while moving your hand in tiny circles or a zig-zag motion across the canvas.
 This creates distinct, concentric rings or ribbons of color that look like the inside of a geode or a tree trunk.

-Why Do it on the Bus?
+Why Do an Acrylic Pour on the Shuttle?

 Fluid art is notoriously messy!
 By joining us at Cosmic Splat, you get to experiment with high-quality acrylics and pouring mediums without worrying about your kitchen table or floors.
 We provide the absorbent spill mats, the specialized gear, and a level-transport box so your art dries perfectly flat on the way home.
+You get to create something beautiful, then go enjoy the rest of your day!
+And if you're using neon paint, you can see how amazing it looks under blacklights.

 Pro-Tips for a Perfect Flow